 If you have an insurance policy with a wellness coverage add on, many of these expenses may even be covered by your plan.
 This can significantly reduce the costs of wellness care for multiple pets (especially new puppies or kittens).

-The real benefit of bringing your pet in for regular veterinary visits is the opportunity to spot illnesses or injuries early.
-As with human diseases, it’s much easier to treat a pet’s illness if it’s identified before it goes untreated and gets worse.
+Another benefit of bringing your pet in for regular veterinary visits is the opportunity to spot illnesses or injuries early.
+As with human diseases, it’s much easier to treat a pet’s condition if it’s diagnosed before it goes untreated and gets worse.

 This is especially true of serious conditions like cancer, for example, as well as for chronic conditions like diabetes or hip dysplasia.
-It’s also important to recognize hereditary conditions as soon as possible, so you can begin treating them early.
+It’s also important to recognize hereditary conditions as soon as possible, to prevent irrevocable damage from occurring.

 Pet insurance is vital when you have multiple pets because a single emergency could cost thousands of dollars out of pocket - and god-forbid you have more than one emergency.